Migrating PostgreSQL foreign keys to Neo4j relationships automatically

 WHERE tc.constraint_type = 'FOREIGN KEY';

-In Python, parse this result into a mapping keyed by source table — {source_table: (target_label, target_fk_property, relationship_type)} — and collect the source rows per table as {source_table: [rows]}.
-When source data originates from semi-structured payloads, integrate JSON document flattening logic to normalize nested arrays into flat relational rows before FK resolution.
-Consult the official PostgreSQL Information Schema documentation for edge-case handling around composite keys and deferred constraints.
+In Python, fold this result into a mapping keyed by source table — {source_table: (target_label, target_fk_property, relationship_type)} — and collect the source rows per table as {source_table: [rows]}.
+Assign the relationship type from your cardinality policy, not from the column name: a user_id FK on orders becomes :PLACED_BY, not :USER_ID.
+When the export also carries semi-structured payloads, resolve them first with the JSON document flattening contract so nested arrays are normalized into flat rows before FK resolution runs.

 cypher